input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_runtime_engine/hre_interface.md

 ```

 All [*Hermes events*] implementations for a specific [*HRE*]
-are defined inside corresponded `../hermes/cron/event.rs` and could look like this:
+are defined inside corresponded `../hermes/cron/event.rs` and looks like this:

 ```Rust
 /// On cron event